 Programmatic ABM is a product of new technologies and capabilities.
 Here, ABM partners with sales to pinpoint bulk accounts and persuasive marketing to market at scale.
 The programmatic version makes it easy to handle deep analytics, and audience targeting a small team can manage the task.

-Programmatic is characterised by:
+Programmatic is characterized by:

-- Partnering with sales to target particular segments-horizontal markets, vertical markets and other account clusters from a general market
+- Partnering with sales to target particular segments-horizontal markets, vertical markets, and other account clusters from a general market

 Benefits of Account-Based Marketing